The bulk of the material is from a chapter in my book:

 That afternoon I went with friends to see My Fair Lady at the Empire Theatre in town with the delightful Diane Todd as the eponymous heroine and a largely Australian cast.

 A large arrogant tenor, who shall remain nameless, bellowed forth uncompromisingly, taking no advice from Webster.
-I wondered why he was bothering to have lessons if he did not take any direction.
+I wondered why he was bothering to have lessons if he was so full of himself that he did not think it necessary to take any direction.

 After we finished for the day, Webster assured me that I had no need to worry.
 The standard of my sight-reading would easily carry me through when I began playing for him officially on 22 April 1963.
 In hindsight, perhaps this had been a test to see whether I could really fulfil the role as his accompanist.
-I don’t know what I would have done if I had failed that test.
-It was quite a let down to go into the studio the following week as a mere pupil once again.
-Anne told me that my singing had greatly improved since last she saw me.
+I don’t know what I would have done if I had failed that test and they made an excuse for withdrawing their offer.
+It was actually quite a let down to go into the studio the following week as a mere pupil once again.
+Anne told me that my singing had greatly improved since last she had seen me.

 “Perhaps I had better leave you alone with Webster more often,” she added jokingly.